jnunemaker/httparty/README.md

 HTTParty.get "http://www.purrprogramming.com", cookies: {dogs: 'drool'}
 ```

-Currently it is recommended that you only use the cookies option when calling get from the HTTParty class directly.
-When you include it in a class any cookies set by a response are set on the global class and sent to the next request.
+You can include use this via a include but you need to be mindful how you set the cookies so that they don't get over-written at the class level.
 See [this post](http://www.polyglotprogramminginc.com/httparty-cookies-and-devise/) for a longer explanation.

 ### More Examples